 A Pleasant Monday for the QCA

-QUAD CITIES, Iowa (KWQC) - We’ve got summer sunshine and warm temperatures to start our week, with highs in the lower to middle 80′s.
+QUAD CITIES, Iowa (KWQC) - We’ve got summer sunshine, scattered clouds and warm temperatures to start our week, with highs in the lower to middle 80′s.
 Don’t get used to it, though—an active and unsettled weather pattern will set up across the region, bringing off and on rain chances through Tuesday and Wednesday.
-Things will dry out a bit for Thursday and Friday, with highs climbing into the 90′s by the end of the week.
+We’re talking showers and thunderstorms during the period, with some storms becoming strong to severe both days.
+The main threats will be strong winds and large hail, but periods of moderate to heavy rain will also be a cause for concern.
+Models indicate amounts ranging from 1″ to 2″+ through late Wednesday.
+Things will dry out a bit for Thursday, with highs climbing into the 90′s by the end of the week.

 TONIGHT: Mostly clear skies.
 Mild Temperatures.
 Low: 69°.
 Wind: SE 5-10 mph.